-- 2.49.080 Street identification change. - A. Upon application from seventy-five percent of the owners of structures located upon a street for a change in street name identification, and upon payment of a fee set in accordance with Section 3.42.040, the mayor designee may grant a street name change.
-If the request is granted, the applicant shall pay the cost of changing signage.
-After payment is received, the county shall change the signs and the official street file. - B. If, in the opinion of the mayor designee, the requested change of street name serves a legitimate public interest, the mayor designee may waive payment of the fee. - 2.49.090 Street identification change originated by the county. - A. The county may initiate a street name change when doing so would be in the public interest. - 1.
-The addressing agency shall notify all owners of properties which have structures on the street proposed for a name change, by mailing to the county recorded property owner address. - 2.
+2.49.90 - Street identification change originated by the county.

+- A. The county may initiate a street name change when doing so would be in the public interest. - 1.
+The addressing [division] agency shall notify all owners of properties which have structures on the street proposed for a name change, by mailing to the county recorded property owner address. - 2.
 If the property owners who own lots with structures on a street proposed for a name change desire to participate in renaming the street, they may sign a petition agreeing and proposing a new street name.
-The new name petition must contain at least seventy-five percent of the signatures of recorded property owners with structures and must be completed within thirty days after notification of the proposed name change by the addressing agency. - 3.
-If property owners do not provide a petition agreeing on a new street name, the name change shall be based on recommendation from the addressing agency to the mayor designee. - B. The addressing agency will recommend a proposed street name change to the mayor designee.
-The mayor designee will approve any street name change by communicating the approval, in writing, to
+The new name petition must contain at least seventy-five percent of the signatures of recorded property owners with structures and must be completed within thirty days after notification of the proposed name change by the addressing [division] agency. - 3.
+If property owners do not provide a petition agreeing on a new street name, the name change shall be based on recommendation from the addressing [division] agency to the [public works director] mayor designee. - B. The addressing [division] agency will recommend a proposed street name change to the director of public works.
+The [public works director] mayor designee will approve any

-- the addressing agency.
-The payment of a fee may be waived by the mayor designee when a name change is based on public safety reasons. - C. The addressing agency will record the appropriate documentation to officially change a street name after approval of the change has been given in writing by the mayor designee.
-The addressing agency shall notify the United States Postal Service, the Valley Emergency Communications Center, and other appropriate government and public safety agencies of the name change.
-After recordation the county shall change the signs and the original street file. - 2.49.100 Address change originated by the county. - A. In the interest of public safety, the county may direct the change of an address.
-Address changes may be made only after providing written notification to the owners of the property whose address is proposed for change, mailed to the county's recorded address. - B. A letter will be sent informing the property owner of the proposed address change and requesting that the owner contact the addressing agency to discuss the proposed change.
-The addressing agency will provide a reasonable time, not to exceed one month, and make appropriate efforts to contact and discuss the proposed address change with the property owner. - C. A final letter notifying the property owner of the address change will be sent, by registered mail, to the owner's county recorded address and shall include a copy of the recorded address change affidavit. - D. The addressing agency will record the appropriate documentation to officially change an address.
-The addressing agency shall notify the United States Postal Service, the Valley Emergency Communications Center, and other appropriate government and public safety agencies of the name change. - 2.49.110 System of street identification signs.
+- street name change by communicating the approval, in writing, to the addressing [division] agency.
+The payment of a fee may be waived by the [public works director] mayor designee when a name change is based on public safety reasons. - C. The addressing [division] agency will record the appropriate documentation to officially change a street name after approval of the change has been given in writing by the [public works director] mayor designee.
+The addressing [division] agency shall notify the United States Postal Service, the Valley Emergency Communications Center, and other appropriate government and public safety agencies of the name change.
+After recordation the county shall change the signs and the original street file.

+2.49.100 - Address change originated by the county.

+- A. In the interest of public safety, the county may direct the change of an address.
+Address changes may be made only after providing written notification to the owners of the property whose address is proposed for change, mailed to the county's recorded address. - B. A letter will be sent informing the property owner of the proposed address change and requesting that the owner contact the addressing [division] agency to discuss the proposed change.
+The addressing [office] agency will provide a reasonable time, not to exceed one month, and make appropriate efforts to contact and discuss the proposed address change with the property owner. - C. A final letter notifying the property owner of the address change will be sent, by registered mail, to the owner's county recorded address and shall include a copy of the recorded address change affidavit. - D. The addressing [division] agency will record the appropriate documentation to officially change an address.
+The addressing [division] agency shall notify the United States Postal Service, the Valley Emergency Communications Center, and other appropriate government and public safety agencies of the name change.

+2.49.110 - System of street identification signs.

-It shall be the duty of the addressing agency to establish a uniform system for street identification signs.
+It shall be the duty of the addressing [division] agency to establish a uniform system for street identification signs [upon all streets of unincorporated Salt Lake County].